tristangabriel/tristangabriel/README.md

 - 👋 Hi, I’m @tristangabriel
 - 👀 I’m interested in competitive programming and a bit of math.
-IDK what career to take honestly
+IDK what career to take honestly rn.
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 Reach me on gabatnibac@gmail.com